Sponsored Seminar Series

 - All intended speakers within the series must give a talk that has a biochemical or molecular biology focus

 - The seminar series must consist of three or more lectures to be eligible for a grant

 - The applicant and series organizer must be a member of the Biochemical Society

 - The institution that benefits from a sponsored seminar series must agree to displaying Biochemical Society promotional materials at all seminar series lectures

 - The institution that benefits from the grant must also agree to display the Biochemical Society logo on the seminar series webpage

 - The organizer must agree to give a brief overview of the benefits of Biochemical Society Membership at each lecture within the series.

 - The organizer must agree to provide a report and photographs for publication in The Biochemist or online about the series

-Application deadline is 1 June 2018.
+Application deadline was 1 June 2018.
 Applicants will be informed of the result of their application by 1 August 2018.